 David Elsberg is a founding and Managing Partner of Selendy & Gay.

 David is a seasoned trial lawyer with decades of experience trying cases in courts and arbitration forums across the nation.
 Law360 named David both a “Trial Pro” and also a “Securities MVP,” noting his “artful and measured cross-examination style and his tireless attention to detail” and reporting that clients describe him as “aggressive, passionate, and a first-rate thinker” whose “ability to read people and think numerous questions ahead is uncanny.”
-David has consistently been recognized as a New York Metro “Super Lawyer” since 2014.
+David has been recognized as a litigation star by Benchmark Litigation.
+David has been recognized as a New York Metro “Super Lawyer.”
+David has also been recognized as one of the 500 leading plaintiffs’ financial lawyers in America by Lawdragon.

 David has litigated a broad range of complex commercial cases, including trials and arbitration hearings involving, among other things, financial fraud and malfeasance, breach of fiduciary duty, corporate governance and control contests, investment funds, partnership and alternative entities, energy, bankruptcy, unfair competition, contracts, employment, and structured financial products.

 Examples of David’s experience include:

 - Crestview v.
 Koch: In a 6-day trial in Delaware Court of Chancery, represented private equity fund Crestview Partners against Bill Koch in successfully enforcing the contractual right to conduct a sale of Oxbow Carbon, the company in which the private equity fund had bought a minority interest.
 See “Bill Koch Can’t Block Firm’s Oxbow Sale Demand, Judge Says,” Bloomberg, 2/12/2018 (“A judge ruled that billionaire William Koch can’t block Crestview Partners LP from forcing the sale of Koch’s Oxbow Carbon LLC so the private equity firm can cash out its $150 million investment in the energy company”).